 - In "Church of the Black Klok", when Toki gets abducted, his contribution to the overall story is realized as being essential.

-- Green Arrow in Justice League Unlimited was brought in to the team pretty much against his will because Batman wanted someone who could look at the League critically.
+- Green Arrow in Justice League Unlimited was forcefully recruited to the League against his will because Batman wanted someone who could look at the League critically.
 In his own words, someone to "Keep us honest."
+This pays off later when the League tried to disband after current events demoralized everyone.
+He got in their faces and forced them to remain dedicated to the ideal.

-- Wasp and Captain America tend to share this role.
+- The Avengers: Earth's Mightiest Heroes!: Wasp and Captain America tend to share this role.
 This is most apparent when they are the only two team members who go to save Hulk during the Red-Hulk-joining-the-Avengers incident.

 - Private is explicitly this for The Penguins of Madagascar.
 Being the newest member of the team he also stands Closer to Earth and is less prone to Jumping Off the Slippery Slope due to paranoia, often serving as a voice of reason.